rsdoiel/antenna/columns.md

 ---

-## Lawsuit Alleges That Meta Pirated and Seeded Massives Amounts of Porno for Years to Train AI
+## Lawsuit Alleges That Meta Pirated and Seeded Massive Amounts of Porno for Years to Train AI

-date: 2025-08-06, updated: 2025-08-06, from: Daring Fireball
+date: 2025-08-06, updated: 2025-08-07, from: Daring Fireball